Biplo12/SpotiDownload/README.md

 - **Batch Processing**: Enhance the app to support batch processing for multiple playlists.
 - **Playlist Customization**: Allow users to customize the order of songs before generating the ZIP package.
 - **Error Handling**: Implement better error handling for cases like unavailable songs on YouTube.
+- **Choose from Trending Playlists**: Add a feature that allows users to choose from a list of trending Spotify playlists as a source for song conversion.